BilkentCompGen/valor/README.md

 The inferred clones will be output as allRegions.tsv here along with the +/+ and -/- mapping reads.

-Also it makes directories Clusters and Pools which the final inversion clusters and the splitclones will be output.
+Also it makes directories Clusters and Pools which the final inversion clusters and the split clones will be output.